ansible-collections/community.general/commit-rights.md

   - Do not commit directly.
   - Do not merge your own PRs.
 Someone else should have a chance to review and approve the PR merge.
 You have a small amount of leeway here for very minor changes.
-  - Do not forget about alternate environments.
-Consider the alternatives--yes, people have bad environments, but they are the ones who need us the most.
+  - Do not forget about non-standard / alternate environments.
+Consider the alternatives.
+Yes, people have bad/unusual/strange environments (like binaries from multiple init systems installed), but they are the ones who need us the most.
   - Do not drag your community team members down.
 Discuss the technical merits of any pull requests you review.
 Avoid negativity and personal comments.
 For more guidance on being a good community member, read the [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).
   - Do not forget about the maintenance burden.
 High-maintenance features may not be worth adding.
   - Do not break playbooks.
 Always keep backwards compatibility in mind.